Ensure perpetrator programmes are safe for partners & children

 - Overcome the challenges of building good collaboration

 - Choose the model of victim support that works for your programme

-This training provides key competences for perpetrator programmes and victim support services for running safe, victim safety centred perpetrator work.
+This training provides key competencies for perpetrator programmes and victim support services for running safe, victim-safety-centred perpetrator work.
 Ensuring internal victim support measures and close cooperation of perpetrator programs and victim support services is a core demand of international standards, such as the Istanbul Convention.
 However, many programmes face challenges in establishing these measures.

-This training is practice based, and offers concrete guidance and tools to start or improve this key aspect of the work.
+This training is practice-based and offers concrete guidance and tools to start or improve this essential aspect of the work.
 It tackles important issues like:

 - Why is victim support and cooperation with victim support services essential for perpetrator work?
 What are the benefits for women and children affected by violence?

 - What models of victim support within perpetrator programmes exist?
 What are their strengths and limitations?

 - What are common obstacles in ensuring victim support, maintaining cooperation and best practices in overcoming them?

 - What are the roles and responsibilities of victim services and perpetrator programmes?
 How can you work together, share information and make joint decisions?